-Assistance upon release
+Assistance upon release from custody - correctional institution

-39 (1) The Minister shall provide each inmate with the following items when the inmate is released from the correctional institution, if the inmate has need of them:

-- 1. Clothing suitable to the season and to the requirements of the inmate's case management plan. - 2.
+- 39 (1) The Minister shall provide each inmate with the following items when the inmate is released from custody at the correctional institution, if the inmate has need of them: - 1.
+Clothing suitable to the season and to the requirements of the inmate's case management plan. - 2.
 Reasonable travelling expenses to a destination in Ontario as specified in the inmate's case management plan. - 3.
 Appropriate medication prescribed by a health professional. - 4.
 Other prescribed items.